Dominic Smith Preview, Player Props: Nationals vs. Marlins

 - Smith has 113 hits this season and a team-best OBP of .333.

-- He has hit a home run in 5.1% of his games this year, and 1.3% of his chances at the plate.
+- He has hit a long ball in six games this season (5.1%), homering in 1.3% of his plate appearances.

-- Smith has driven home a run in 25 games this year (21.2%), including more than one RBI in 7.6% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.